Private, In-Home Tutoring in West Chicago, Illinois

 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for West Chicago students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for West Chicago, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The districts focus on academic innovation and maintaining a dynamic and nurturing environment with a comprehensive student support program to help ensure students become life-long learners and responsible members of our diverse society.
 The curriculum is based on the Illinois Common Core Standards for Mathematics and English Language Arts and the Next Generation Science Standards.
 The standards focus on the major topics in each subject so that all students in the state receive the same high quality standards, but are written so that teachers are free to use their best method to deliver each learning objective.

 We currently cover the following West Chicago-area school districts: Benjamin School District 25, West Chicago Elementary School District 33, Community High School District 94, and St. Charles Community Unit School District 303.

 Educating Our Parents: Understanding the West Chicago District Curriculum

 The school’s standards strive to ensure that all students, regardless of learning style, receive a quality education and therefore are able to meet similarly high standards.
 The curriculum focuses on skills students will need to succeed in post-secondary education and the professional world as well as be competitive on a global level.
 In Mathematics and Science classes, students focus on foundational concepts which are essential for college readiness.
 The teachers try to give students as many opportunities as possible to apply their learning to real-world situations and problems.